wightwick/fynesse/README.md

 1. Go to the [Spotify developer dashboard](https://developer.spotify.com/dashboard/applications)
 1. Click `Create app`
 1. Enter a name and app description (these don't matter)
-1. Enter `https://localhost:1234` as Redirect URI (or a port of your choice)
+1. Enter `http://localhost:3000` as Redirect URI (note - needs to be the same port the reflex app is configured to run on)
 1. Tick `Web API` under `Which API/SDKs are you planning to use?`
 1. Agree to terms and click `Save`
 1. Click `Settings` in the top right
     - You now can see your `Client ID` and `Client Secret`
 1. Add your `Client ID` and `Client Secret` to [sp_secrets.py](sp_secrets.py)
 1. You are now ready to run the app.
 Do so by running `reflex init` followed by `reflex run` in the [parent directory](/) (you will need the packages listed in [requirements.txt](requirements.txt) installed)
-1. On first run, a browser window will open to a spotify authentication page.
-When you click `Agree`, you will be redirected to a URL beginning `https://localhost:1234` (if you kept default port)
+1. On first run, you will be prompted to log in to your spotify account.
+Do so!
-1. The terminal session in which reflex is running will prompt you to `Enter the URL you were redirected to`; copy-paste the redirect url from your browser's address bar into the terminal and press enter
 1. The app should run, accessible at `http://localhost:3000` :sunglasses:

 ## Tips for use